Architect: Nico and Werner van der Meulen

-The façade of Dia Residence, situated in Ivory Coast, Abidjan, was designed by Nico and Werner van der Meulen with the design intent being focused on being appropriate for the surrounding area while still maintaining the contemporary style that Werner is known for.
+The façade of Dia Residence, situated in Ivory Coast, Abidjan, was designed by Nico and Werner van der Meulen.
+While maintaining the contemporary style that Nico van der Meulen Architects are well known for, the design intent was focused on being appropriate to the surrounding area.

-This goal was achieved by creating a barcode like façade for the building with concrete, steel and glass being the main materials used to bring the design together.
+This was achieved by creating a barcode like façade for the building, using concrete, steel and glass as the main materials to bring the design together.

-A bridge made of glass and steel allows for movement between the different living spaces within the house.
-Large windows provide natural light the various spaces.
+A bridge made of glass and steel allows for movement between the wings as the children’s rooms are separated from the main suite by the atrium, while allowing views into the double volume spaces and atrium.
+Glass and steel walls provide natural light to the various spaces.

-The interiors were done by M Square Lifestyle Design with a design focus of overlapping planes, vast spaces and warm lighting.
+The interiors were designed by M Square Lifestyle Design with a focus on overlapping planes, vast spaces and warm lighting.

 Built in cupboards from Porro, were designed by M Square Lifestyle Necessities.